Hack-Hut/CrabStick/README.md

 9. Error code analysis
 10. Reverse netcat shell
 11. Handle multiple parameter in a get request
+12. Works with windows and mac as well

 ## To Do !